MayGo/tockler/README.md

 <br/>

 <!-- DONATELINKS -->
 <p align="center">Tockler needs <b>YOUR</b> support.
-Currently, every expense is coming from my pocket. <br/>It would be awesome if this project would keep itself alive from donations.
+Currently, every expense is coming from my pocket.
+And this project has <b>Zero</b> backers<br/>It would be awesome if this project would keep itself alive from donations.

  </p>

 <p align="center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JAHHBZZCZVDMA">
     <img src="https://github.com/MayGo/tockler/raw/master/badges/Donate-PayPal-green.svg" alt="Donate using PayPal" />